chrismwilliams/astro-theme-cactus/src/content/tag/image.md

 ---
-description: Learn about image handling in Astro Theme Cactus
+description: Learn about image handling in Astro Cactus
 ---

 This is an example of a custom intro on a tag page.
 Its markdown can be found in `src/content/tag/image.md`.